 Even worse, some of these hocus-pocus engagement techniques may actually be causing harm.

-I’m here to share what is actually working in 2020.
+I’m here to share what is actually working.
 This post is informed by 7+ years leading a remote team, and running thousands of engaging events for employees at Apple, Amazon, Google, the US Air Force, and many others.

 Let’s get into it!

 The Top 5 Engagement Techniques for Virtual Teams

 Nobody has ever been surprised that our business, teambuilding.com, runs team-building activities.
 It’s like a rain boots company called Rain Boots 🙂

 However, many people are surprised to learn that we have always been a fully remote company; we don’t have an office anywhere, and most of what you see was built on 11″ laptops.